yeramilpr/msimbo-todo/readme.md

 - [ ] windows sub.system for Linux
 - [x] GitHub username/account
-- [ ] Create a new file from the CLI
+- [x] Create a new file from the CLI. touch
-- [ ] Delete a new file from the CLI
+- [x] Delete a new file from the CLI. rm
-- [ ] Create a new folder from the CLI
+- [x] Create a new folder from the CLI. mkdir
-- [ ] Delete a new folder from the CLI
+- [x] Delete a new folder from the CLI. rm -r for non-empty folders. rmdir/rm -d for empty folders
-- [ ] Create a HTML file in a folder from the CLI
+- [x] Create a HTML file in a folder from the CLI
-- [ ] Create a CSS file in a folder from the CLI
+- [x] Create a CSS file in a folder from the CLI
-- [ ] Create a JS file in a folder from the CLI
+- [x] Create a JS file in a folder from the CLI

 ***

 - [x] Create a new file from the VS code
-- [ ] Delete a new file from the VS code
+- [x] Delete a new file from the VS code
 - [x] Create a new folder from the VS code
-- [ ] Delete a new folder from the VS code
+- [x] Delete a new folder from the VS code
-- [ ] Create a HTML file in a folder from the VS code
+- [x] Create a HTML file in a folder from the VS code
-- [ ] Create a CSS file in a folder from the VS code
+- [x] Create a CSS file in a folder from the VS code
-- [ ] Create a JS file in a folder from the VS code
+- [x] Create a JS file in a folder from the VS code

 ***

 ### Git

-- [x] I can clone from a GitHub repo
+- [x] I can clone from a GitHub repo. git clone address
-- [x] I can push to a GitHub repo
+- [x] I can push to a GitHub repo. git add *; git commit -m "comment"; git push -u origin main
-- [x] I can deploy to Versel
+- [x] I can deploy to Vercel

 ***